csswizardry/csswizardry.github.com/_posts/2013-05-22-scope-in-css.md

     $name = <holds the name of the logged in user’s friend);

-Now `$name`—which used to hold the logged in user’s name—now holds completely different data.
+`$name`—which used to hold the logged in user’s name—now holds completely different data.
 We have lost the old variable and reassigned it because we were dealing with the two in the same scope.